 For someone overweight low impact exercise is beneficial.
 If you are overweight and embark on high impact activities such as running on a treadmill there is a higher risk you can damage joints.
 It is calculated that when you run you land on each foot with a force greater than three times gravity.
 If you are piling extra weight down the impact on joints can be dramatic.
 It is estimated that 75% of individuals who embark on a running routine give up in the first two weeks through injury.
 That is not going to help you shift much weight.

-An elliptical will support your joints while you exercise to lose weight and once you are lighter and your muscles more toned and supportive you can move onto higher impact activities that may burn even more calories without so much fear of injury.
+These machines will support your joints while you exercise to lose weight and once you are lighter and your muscles more toned and supportive you can move onto higher impact activities that may burn even more calories without so much fear of injury.

 How Much Weight Can You Lose?

 We have already discussed how many calories you need to burn to lose one pound of fat (3500 calories) and we have seen that using an elliptical for an hour can burn 650 calories.
 Simply put, if you only intake the calories you need and then operate at a deficit through exercise you can burn a pound of fat off in about 6 days.
-Of course, you could lose more weight through dietary controls whilst completing your elliptical workout routine but most dieticians only recommend loosing weight at the rate of a pound a week (Centers of Disease Control And Prevention).
+Of course, you could lose more weight through dietary controls whilst completing your workout routine but most dieticians only recommend loosing weight at the rate of a pound a week (Centers of Disease Control And Prevention).

-However much weight you intend to loose an elliptical fitness machine can be a great piece of equipment to help you.
+However much weight you intend to loose these machines can be a great piece of equipment to help you.
 High calorie burn, low impact, low perceived rate of exertion and all over toning make this machine one of the most popular machines to use to lose weight.
 If you have never tried an elliptical before check out the cheap stamina 55-1610 inmotion elliptical trainer.
 This is a small home trainer that can give you an idea of whether a larger elliptical may be suitable for you before you go spending big money.
 If you know an elliptical is for you and want a decent home elliptical that won’t cost thousands check out the Schwinn 420 elliptical machine.